MaxHalford/prince/README.md

 ### Guidelines

 Each estimator provided by `prince` extends scikit-learn's `TransformerMixin`.
 This means that each estimator implements a `fit` and a `transform` method which makes them usable in a transformation pipeline.
 The `fit` method is actually an alias for the `row_principal_components` method which returns the row principal components.
-However you also can also access the column principal components with the `column_principal_components`.
+However you can also access the column principal components with the `column_principal_components`.

 Under the hood Prince uses a [randomised version of SVD](https://research.fb.com/fast-randomized-svd/).
 This is much faster than using the more commonly full approach.
 However the results may have a small inherent randomness.
 For most applications this doesn't matter and you shouldn't have to worry about it.
 However if you want reproducible results then you should set the `random_state` parameter.